Do I Have Wide or Narrow Feet

 Another shoe style that is perfect for wide width feet is the VANELi Qualila.
 This sporty sneaker is designed with wide feet in mind and features a high riding vamp in perforated leather with a gorgeous metallic cap toe detail.

-For more wide width and narrow shoe styles you will love, check out VANELi’s collection.
+Stop asking how do I know if I need wide shoes.
+Instead, for more wide width and narrow shoe styles you will love, check out VANELi’s collection.
 We believe in creating beautiful and comfortable shoes for ALL specialty width sizes for women to support them throughout all of life’s adventures.